rodmcnew/solo-web-monitor/README.md

 # Why
 This app was built mainly to explore optimal user experience and code practicies with Redux Toolkit and Loopback 4.

+# How
-## Solo Web Monitor is built on top of:
+Solo Web Monitor is built on top of:
 - TypeScript for client and server
 - React functional components
 - Redux Toolkit